ryanstraight/academic-kickstart/content/post/2020-03-14-zoom-and-obs/index.md

   - 'remote work'
   - covid-19
 subtitle: "A Beginner's Guide"
 summary: "So you're suddenly working from home and Zooming into all your meetings.
-Here's how to spice up your presence a bit without virtual backgrounds."
+Here's how to spice up your presence a bit beyond just virtual backgrounds."
 authors:
   - ryan
 lastmod: '2020-03-14T08:00:00-07:00'